mittwald/mittnite/README.md

 }
 ```

-In addition, it is possible to execute an optional command before and/or after signaling:
+In addition, it is possible to execute a command before and/or after signaling.
+This command should not modify the file being watched, otherwise the watcher might enter an infinite loop.

 ```hcl
 job "foo" {